museumsvictoria/imu-exports/README.md

       "Host": "host",
       "Username": "username",
       "Password": "password"
+    },
+    "AusGeochem": {
+      "BaseUrl": "baseurl",
+      "Username": "username",
+      "Password": "password",
+      "DataPackages": [
+        {
+          "Id": 0,
+          "Discipline": ""
         }
+      ],
+      "ArchiveId": 0
     }
   }
+}
 ```

-### Usage
+## Usage

-Specify the type of export run by changing cli parameters.
-If no parameters are specified a list of the available options will be displayed on the CLI.
-Futher parameters can also be specified that are specific to the export chosen.
+Specify the type of export run by selecting the specific commands listed below.
+If no commands are specified a list of the available options will be displayed.
+Further options can also be specified that are specific to the command chosen.

-#### Options
+### Commands

-* `ala` - Exports records for the Atlas of Living Australia.
+* `ala` - Exports MV collection records for the Atlas of Living Australia (https://www.ala.org.au/).
+Records are exported from EMu and transformed into a Darwin Core Archive package which is either exported to a specified directory or directly uploaded to an FTP server.
-* `agn` - Export records for AusGeochem.
+* `agn` - Export MV collection records for AusGeochem. (https://ausgeochem.auscope.org.au/).
+Utilizes the AusGeochem REST API in order to directly send records. _Note_: an embedded CSV is used to match MV material names with AusGeochem material names.

-### ala specific
+### ala specific options (Atlas of Living Australia)
-Note: If --dest not set export assumed to be automated, in which case the data will be uploaded to the ftp host specified in the AtlasOfLivingAustralia section within AppSettings.

-* `-d, --dest`: Required.
+* `-d, --dest`

   Destination directory for csv and images.
+If not set, export is assumed to be automated, in which case the data will be uploaded to the ftp host specified in the AtlasOfLivingAustralia section within AppSettings.

+* `-a, --modified-after`

-* `-a, --modified-after`: Get all records after modified date >= (yyyy-mm-dd format)
+  Get all EMu records after modified date >= (yyyy-mm-dd format).

+* `-b, --modified-before`

-* `-b, --modified-before`: Get all records before modified date <= (yyyy-mm-dd format)
+  Get all EMu records before modified date <= (yyyy-mm-dd format).

+### agn specific options (AusGeochem)

+* `-d, --delete-all`

+  Deletes all samples in AusGeochem specified in the DataPackages section of AppSettings.